insin/nwb/docs/guides/ReactComponents.md

     index-test.js
 ```

-If you `cd` into the project directory, you can now use the preconfigured [`npm run` scripts](https://docs.npmjs.com/cli/run-script) while developing the component.
+ `cd` into the project directory and we can get started on our example component:

 ```sh
 cd react-loading-button/
 ```

+> **Note:** You can use the `npm init` command instead if you want to create a project in the current directory.

 ## `npm run` Scripts

-The following `npm run` scripts are configured in the `"scripts"` object in `package.json`:
+`package.json` is configured with `"scripts"` we can use with `npm run` while developing the project.

 Command | Description |
 --- | ---